 Baseball and softball will both return to the Olympic Games at Tokyo 2020 for the first time since Beijing 2008, hopefully presenting a couple more medal opportunities for Team Canada.

 The women’s softball team has already earned their Olympic spot after a top-two finish at the Americas qualifying tournament in Surrey, British Columbia in August.
-The men’s baseball team will have its first chance to qualify for Tokyo at the WBSC Premier12 Tournament, taking place November 2-17 at venues in Japan, South Korea, Mexico and Chinese Taipei.

 What is the Premier12?